MuckyTaters/MuckyVision3/README.md

     Ensure you have the developer version of SDL2 installed (on Debian based systems this is the libsdl2-dev package), together with
     g++ and make (both in the build-essentials package).
-    Then navigate to MuckyVision3/tests and execute:
+    Navigate to MuckyVision3/tests, create an empty folder called 'build' (if it does not already exist) and from the 'tests' folder execute:

     make -f makefile_GameEngTest_linux